 Family and intimate partner violence

-Family and intimate partner violence (FIPV) is any type of controlling or threatening behaviour, physical or sexual violence, or abuse between intimate partners or family members.
+Family and intimate partner violence is any type of controlling or threatening behaviour, physical or sexual violence, or abuse between intimate partners or family members.

 Violence and abuse can lead to poor physical and mental health, serious injuries and even homicide.

 Violence against women can take many forms, such as: